NMBURobotics/vox_nav/vox_nav_control/README.md

 ```

 ### `LyapunocController`
 A controller based on [Control Lyapunov Function](https://arxiv.org/pdf/2210.02837v1.pdf).
-Some details on this controller are linked in the publication.
+Details on this controller are linked in the related publication.

 YAML parameters for this plugin;
 ```yaml